KINGSTABLE/FILE-TO-LINK-TELEGRAM-BOT/README.md

 ---

-📦 Scaling to 2–4 GB Files
+## 📦 Scaling to 2–4 GB Files
 This bot is currently optimized for servers with limited resources (512MB–1GB RAM).
 However, to support uploads up to 2–4 GB, a minimum of 4 GB RAM is recommended

-🤝 Sponsorship
+## 🤝 Sponsorship
 This bot is proudly sponsored by Zeabur, a powerful platform for deploying modern web services.

 Every download link shared includes a custom message:
+🌟 Proudly Powered by Zeabur - Your go-to platform for seamless app deployment 🌟

+## ✨ Author
+Made with ❤️ by Harsh Sharma

+## 📜 License
+This project is licensed under the MIT License.